Cornerstone of Southern California, Celebrating 40 Years

 How Long Does Brain Recovery Take?

-How long it will take for your brain to heal and rewire itself after alcohol addiction or drug misuse depends on multiple factors, including:
+How long it will take for your brain to heal and rewire itself after alcohol addiction or drug abuse depends on multiple factors, including:

 • the substance you abused